knative-extensions/net-kourier/README.md

 ## External Authorization Configuration

-If you want to enable the external authorization support you can set these ENV vars in the `3scale-kourier-control` deployment:
+If you want to enable the external authorization support you can set these ENV vars in the `net-kourier-controller` deployment:

 - `KOURIER_EXTAUTHZ_HOST*`: The external authorization service and port, my-auth:2222